 - Quality Inn and Suites

-Anyone looking for affordable travel in Canada should take a look at the international hotel chain Quality Inn.
-There are over 60 in the country to choose from, with almost all welcoming up to two pets that weigh up to 20lb each, as long as you keep them off the bed.
+Anyone looking for affordable travel in Canada should look at the international hotel chain Quality Inn.
+There are over 60 in the country to choose from, with almost all welcoming up to two pets that weigh up to 20 lbs each, as long as you keep them off the bed.

 - Fairmont Hotels

-Fairmont is a global chain with 76 luxury hotels around the world, many of which are in Canada.
+Fairmont is a global chain with 76 luxury hotels worldwide, many of which are in Canada.
 Two pets under 20lb are welcome, with a daily fee from $25 to $40 per day.
 Nice touches include housekeeping topping up water bowls and providing extra pet blankets if needed, with pet sitting services available through the concierge.

-Hilton is one of the most famous upmarket hotel chains in the world, and they’ve a number of sub-brands including DoubleTree, Embassy Suites, Waldorf Astoria and more.
-Many of them welcome pets, usually with only a deposit required that’s refunded if there’s no damage to the room which will typically be around $50-75.
+Hilton is one of the world’s most famous upmarket hotel chains.
+They have several sub-brands, including DoubleTree, Embassy Suites, Waldorf Astoria, and more.
+Many of them welcome pets, usually with only a deposit required that’s refunded if there’s no damage to the room, which will typically be around $50-75.

 - Westin Hotels

-Westin is an upscale brand that is part of the Marriott group, with modern properties in Toronto, Vancouver, Montreal, Ottawa and Calgary.
-There aren’t too many special services available for pets, but you’re allowed two cats in your room and beds and bowls are provided.
+Westin is an upscale brand that is part of the Marriott group, with modern properties in Toronto, Vancouver, Montreal, Ottawa, and Calgary.
+Unfortunately, there aren’t many special services available for pets, but you’re allowed two cats in your room, and beds and bowls are provided.

 - Delta Hotels

-Delta is another sub-brand of Marriott, this time a simple but stylish 4-star option with almost 40 hotels across Canada as well as more around the world.
+Delta is another sub-brand of Marriott, this time a simple but stylish 4-star option with almost 40 hotels across Canada and more worldwide.
 Guests with pets are accepted in most Delta hotels for a weekly fee that’s around CAD 35 on average, which includes a welcome bag with pet goodies.